markcarroll/makerspace/3dprinting/_posts/2021-10-05-tronxy-z-axis-sync.md

 image: /3dprinting/images/tronxy-z-axis-sync/IMG_3560.jpeg
 ---

-As with a number of 3D printers, the Tronxy X5SA has two Z-axis stepper motors.
+As with a number of 3D printers, the [Tronxy X5SA Pro](https://amzn.to/3ncEqdm) has two Z-axis stepper motors.
 While normally these help to keep the build plate level, they can get out of alignment when the motors are turned off and, thus, render a previoulsy perfectly level plate wonky.

 Marlin has a method of auto-aligning these Z stepper motors using the [`G34` command](https://marlinfw.org/docs/gcode/G034.html).
 This works well if you have a bed probe and a build of Marlin that supports the `G34` command.